 Baja’s Valle de Guadalupe, or Guadalupe Valley, is Mexico’s premier wine region, producing 90% of all of the wine that comes from Mexico.
 Although the area has been producing wine for over 100 years, just in the last decade has this wine region experienced the incredible growth that has turned it into an up-and-comer on the global scene.
 It’s now become an epicenter of northern Baja for boutique wineries, gourmet restaurants and chic hotels, garnering the attention of publications such as The New York Times, Wall Street Journal, Condé Nast Traveler and the LA Times.

 Many compare the Valle de Guadalupe to California’s Sonoma County as it was decades ago.
 The atmosphere is relaxed and rustic but sophisticated at the same time.
 You’ll drive for miles on a dirt road to get to a gourmet restaurant where you’ll enjoy a six-course meal with a full wine pairing.
-There are now over 150 wineries in the valley with more opening every year.
+There are now almost 200 wineries in the valley with more opening every year.

 While many wineries and restaurants in the Guadalupe Valley are open all year long, the summer is really when the valley comes to life.
 Seasonal campestre (country) restaurants open up from May to October.
 Many have outdoor seating with sweeping views of the vineyards and valley as you enjoy your wine and artisanal, locally-sourced food.

 The famous Vendimia wine harvest festival takes place in the Guadalupe Valley over the course of a few weeks at the beginning of August every year, which can be a fun, but crowded, time to visit the valley.

 Just two hours south of San Diego and half an hour from Ensenada, the Valle de Guadalupe is a fantastic weekend escape.
 If you’re not sure where to start, try joining our sister company Baja Test Kitchen for one of their wine & culinary tours of Valle de Guadalupe.
 For more information, see our Trips and Tours page.